dave2k77/fractional-calculus-library/docs/mathematical_theory.md

-# Mathematical Theory of Fractional Calculus (Markdown-Latex Corrected)
+# Mathematical Theory of Fractional Calculus (HPFRACC v2.2.0)

 ## Introduction

 Fractional calculus extends the classical calculus of integer-order derivatives and integrals to arbitrary real or complex orders.
-This document provides the mathematical foundations for the fractional operators implemented in the HPFRACC library.
+This document provides the mathematical foundations for the fractional operators implemented in the HPFRACC library, including the revolutionary intelligent backend selection system introduced in v2.2.0.

 ## Historical Development